COVID-19 cases, hospitalizations continue to rise locally

 COVID-19 continues its surge in southwest Iowa.

-Over the weekend, the Iowa Department of Public Health reported a 55th death from the disease in Pottawattamie County.
+Over the weekend, the Iowa Department of Public Health listed a 55th death from the disease in Pottawattamie County.
+County Public Health Director Matt Wyant said Council Bluffs man between 61 and 80 years old died last week from the disease.

 The county surpassed 5,000 total cases on Monday, with an increase of 421 cases over 48 from 3 p.m.
 Saturday to 3 p.m.
 Monday.
 There have been 5,009 cases in the county out of 31,227 tests, with 3,100 recoveries.